zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 Win32 or x64 (on supported x64 platforms).
 Right click on the desired demo in the Solution Explorer window and select "Build".

-Note that if you are using Visual C++ 2008 Express Edition the Ice demos that require MFC (demo\Ice\MFC and demo\IcePatch2\MFC) will not compile since only the Professional edition contains MFC support.
+Note that if you are using Visual C++ 2008 Express Edition, the Ice demos that require MFC (demo\Ice\MFC and demo\IcePatch2\MFC) will not compile since only the Professional edition contains MFC support.
 You can either ignore any compile errors these demos generate or just